Lose Weight With Faith

-You see, when you love yourself unconditionally, you make better choices about food, about friends, about activities, about who and what you will allow to affect you emotionally--you make better choices all around.
+You see, when you love yourself unconditionally, you make better choices about food, about friends, about activities, and about who and what you will allow to affect you emotionally.
+You make better choices all around.
 But until you can see this, you will likely feel that losing weight is all you need to do in order to be happy.
 And you will be all wrong.
 And you will probably lose the weight.
 And you will gain it all back, and more.
 And guess what?
-This cycle is going to repeat itself, over an over again, until you realize that what you’re going through is the process God has designed because He is trying to get your attention so that He can teach you something.
+This cycle is going to repeat itself, over and over again, until you realize that what you’re going through is the process God has designed because He is trying to get your attention so that He can teach you something.
 So, stop.
 Listen to Him, and learn something.

 Add Prayer to Your Daily Routine